-- Food items included in each group and subgroup and amount equivalents.
-Minimum creditable serving is 1/8 cup. - 1/4 cup of dried fruit counts as 1/2 cup of fruit; 1 cup of leafy greens counts as 1/2 cup of vegetables.
+a Food items included in each group and subgroup and amount equivalents.
+Minimum creditable serving is 1/8 cup.

+b 1/4 cup of dried fruit counts as 1/2 cup of fruit; 1 cup of leafy greens counts as 1/2 cup of vegetables.
 No more than half of the fruit or vegetable offerings may be in the form of juice.
-All juice must be 100 percent full-strength. - Larger amounts of these vegetables may be served. - This category consists of Other Vegetables as defined in §210.10(c)(2)(iii)(E).
-For the purposes of the NSLP, the Other Vegetables requirement may be met with any additional amounts from the dark green, red/orange, and beans/peas (legumes) vegetable subgroups as defined in 210.10(c)(2)(iii). - Any vegetable subgroup may be offered to meet the total weekly vegetable requirement. - 80% of the all the grains offered throughout the course of the week must be whole grain-rich. - All fluid milk must be lowfat (1 percent or less, unflavored or flavored) or fat-free (unflavored or flavored) for ages 6 and older.
+All juice must be 100 percent full-strength.

+- c Larger amounts of these vegetables may be served. - d This category consists of Other Vegetables as defined in §210.10(c)(2)(iii)(E).
+For the purposes of the NSLP, the Other Vegetables requirement may be met with any additional amounts from the dark green, red/orange, and beans/peas (legumes) vegetable subgroups as defined in 210.10(c)(2)(iii). - e Any vegetable subgroup may be offered to meet the total weekly vegetable requirement. - f 80% of the all the grains offered throughout the course of the week must be whole grain-rich. - g All fluid milk must be lowfat (1 percent or less, unflavored or flavored) or fat-free (unflavored or flavored) for ages 6 and older.
 Children 5 and under are only allowed unflavored milk, unless comingled (SP37-2017).
-Operators are required to offer unflavored fluid milk at each meal service. - Discretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, or sodium.
-Foods of minimal nutritional value (FMNV) and fluid milk with fat content greater than 1 percent are not allowed. - Target 1A Sodium is required per the interim specifications in 210.10(f)(3).
+Operators are required to offer unflavored fluid milk at each meal service. - h Discretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, or sodium.
+Foods of minimal nutritional value (FMNV) and fluid milk with fat content greater than 1 percent are not allowed. - i Target 1a Sodium must be met by SY2023-2024.
+See required intermediate specifications in 210.10(f)(3).